chippyash/Strong-Type/README.md

 </pre>

-At some point in the not too distant future, the V2 branch will become the default, once upstream development of the type calculator to support GMP is complete.
+At some point in the not too distant future, the V2 branch will become the default, once downstream development of the type calculator to support GMP is complete.

 #### For development